How has humanity dealt with the excess goods it generated?

 Many of the environmental groups build their whole approach around scaring their members.
 Take a Toxic Tour.
 They will tell you how dangerous your drinking water, air and food are.
 They will tell you that carcinogens are in every drop of water and every spoonful of soil, as well as in every cell of your body.
 They warn us that it is a flaming injustice to build dumps near minority neighborhoods.
 We can watch dozens of videos to show how our wastes create hazards in China or Africa.
 You would think, listening to them, that chemicals and plastics were invented only to kill and injure and have no beneficial uses.
 Here’s a statistic I find amazing: each day, 40 billion pounds of chemicals are either manufactured in or imported into the United States.
 Every pound has some intended use that some customer is ready to pay for.

 Somehow the only remedies the fear merchants embrace are more government regulation or enforcement.
+(Jane Anne Morris tells us that environmental regulations are intended to regulate environmentalists.)
 They studiously avoid putting forward any ideas for changing the motivations that lead to these problems or for redesigning products or social structures that lead to dangerous practices.
 The trigger word “toxic” is employed shamelessly.
 Yes, there are terrible problems and injustices and chemicals can be dangerous.
 But government regulation is an extremely blunt tool.
 It can be co-opted by anyone with power or money and usually is.
 On this website we are seeking brilliant ideas that can lead to effective solutions.
 See how TED agrees

 There is something called a mainstream in the environmental movement.
 It is the big organizations, the political elites the unquestioning public and the laws governing resources.
 The thinking used there is uncritical, accepting of the status quo, always reactive to existing problems, not ready to change the underlying assumptions.
 Here are some ideas of what I find disappointing.